esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

 >- The open format is a file format that is published and free to be used by everybody.
 {: .callout}

-> ## FAIR principles
+> ## Good practice for format selection
 >
-> Let's have a look at [FAIR principles](https://www.go-fair.org/fair-principles/).
-> According to the principles, how does a file format improve FAIRness of research data?
+> We want to create a checklist for choosing a format that improves the FAIRness of the data.
+> What items should be included?
 >
 >> ## Solution
 >>
->> - I1:(meta) data use a formal, accessible, shared, and broadly applicable language for knowledge representation.
->> For example, if data is provided in commonly understood and preferably open formats.
+>> - non-proprietary
+>> - open or widely supported format
+>> - standard and well-documented
->>
+>> - supports relevant metadata
->> - R1.3: (meta)data meet domain-relevant community standards e.g. those for data formats.
+>> - commonly used by your research community
 > {: .solution}
 {: .challenge}